girinath2805/AlgorithmicInsights/Optimization using Cython/README.md

 - IPython (for `%timeit` and `%matplotlib` magic commands)
 - Cython

-To reproduce the results and run the analysis, follow the implementation steps provided in the accompanying Jupyter Notebook.
+To reproduce the results and run the analysis, follow the implementation steps provided in the Jupyter Notebook.

 ---